Already getting Universal Credit?

-If you are already on Universal Credit or claiming it because your wages have dropped, and the earnings paid in an Assessment Period have dropped below £604, and your total ‘welfare’ is higher than your Benefit Cap limit, then you may find that your Universal Credit award is reduced due to the Benefit Cap.
+If you are already on Universal Credit or claiming it because your wages have dropped, and the earnings paid in a Monthly Assessment Period have dropped below £617, and your total ‘welfare’ is higher than your Benefit Cap limit, then you may find that your Universal Credit award is reduced due to the Benefit Cap.

 The Benefit Cap generally only affects families with three or more children, or those with high rents.